-For this example to work, the Simple Motor Controller's input mode must be Serial/ USB, the serial mode must be Binary, and the CRC Mode must be set to Disabled.
+For this example to work, the Simple Motor Controller G2's input mode must be Serial/USB, the serial mode must be Binary, and the CRC must be disabled.
 These are the default settings that the controller is shipped with.
-The controller should be connected to the computer via USB.
+If you are using TTL serial, you should set the controller to use a fixed baud rate of 9600, or change the baud rate in the code below to match whatever fixed baud rate you choose.